-I recieved my bachelor's degree in physics from the University of Texas (Hook'em) and my masters in physics education from WGU.
-This will be my fourth year teaching.
+I received my bachelor's degree in physics from the University of Texas (Hook'em) and my masters in physics education from WGU.
+This will be my fifth year teaching.
 You might be asking yourself, "How did he end up teaching math and engineering if all his degrees are in physics?"
 I am passionate about how the universe works as a whole.
-In college, I recieved certifications in engineering, math, and all of the physical sciences.
+In college, I received certifications in engineering, math, and all of the physical sciences.
 All are steps toward a greater understanding of our earth.
 Also, in my opinion, they're all pretty fun to study.

-One of the more notable things about me is that I just moved to Mill Creek from Austin, Tx.
+One of the more notable things about me is that I moved to Mill Creek from Austin, Tx.
 Students hear me say "y'all" several hundred times a day, which is really telling because I don't have a Texas accent at all.
 Austin isn't as different from Seattle as you might think.
 Both have their share of crazy people; Seattle is just more proud of it.
-Yesterday, someone causually mentioned that Seattle has earthquakes and now I'm mildly terrified.
+Yesterday, someone casually mentioned that Seattle can have major tsunamis.
+Is that true?
+And apparently, Rainier is an active volcano?
 Austin definitely doesn't have those.

 One thing that I can't emphasize enough is that I love my job.
 I enjoy learning about the art of teaching and practicing new techniques.
 I also love getting to know and encourage my students.
 Teaching is the best job in the world because it's enjoyable and fulfilling.
 I am excited to grow at Jackson HS because the teachers here are committed to perfecting their craft.
 I would totally send my kids here (if I had any).
 There's something special going on at this school, and I consider myself lucky to be a part of it.